Using a consent management platform is mandatory for every audience data handler.

 However, the user, on the other hand, can accept or deny this request.
 It’s a personal choice of every visitor to give consent to the publisher to share his online identity for digital marketing.

-So, in case the visitor disagrees with options in the consent management platform, the marketer can’t use the cookies for marketing.
+So, in case the visitor disagrees with options in the CMP, the marketer can’t use the cookies for marketing.

-CMPs or consent management platforms are cost-effective options for any publisher because you’ll be legally collecting the consumer data in compliance with GDPR and CCPA.
+CMPs are cost-effective options for any publisher because you’ll be legally collecting the consumer data in compliance with GDPR and CCPA.

-Of course, you’ll need to know more about GDPR and CCPA to understand why the concept of CMP came into existence.
+Of course, you’ll need to know more about GDPR and CCPA to understand why the concept of CMP consent management platform came into existence.
 So, next, we’ll discuss GDPR and CCPA in detail.

 What is GDPR and CCPA?